QCD Vacuum Energy and Its Implication for Quark Nugget Stability: Discussion and conclusions

-Another possible mechanism to stabilize the quark nuggets is to introduce new physics that can either supply additional charges beyond the baryon number to account for Q-ball stability or an additional order-parameter potential that changes the energy configuration of the quark matter.
+Apart from the potential alleviation coming from the nonperturbative contributions to the quark matter and QCD vacuum pressure, another possible mechanism to stabilize the quark nuggets is to introduce new physics that can either supply additional charges beyond the baryon number to account for stability or an additional order-parameter potential that changes the energy configuration of the quark nugget.
 Some examples are a scalar field that interacts with the topological sector of QCD and leads to the formation of domain walls (see for instance Ref.~\cite{Bai:2023cqj}) and the ``axion quark nuggets''~\cite{Zhitnitsky:2002qa}.
 These new physics are well motivated not only for their potential contribution to the stability of the quark nuggets, but also for the possible production mechanism of the quark nuggets in the early universe that they can provide, in contrast to the smooth QCD crossover in the Standard Model QCD~\cite{Aoki:2006we,Bhattacharya:2014ara}.

-In addition to the stability of quark matter, the QCD vacuum energy between $(163\,\mbox{MeV})^4$ and $(190\,\mbox{MeV})^4$ is also an important factor in the study of (hybrid) neutron stars.
-For a neutron star with a dense enough core, it is expected that the core matter will exist in the form of deconfined quarks.
-As the transition from ordinary hadron matter to deconfined quark matter in a cold baryon-dense environment is expected to be first-order, the associated latent heat will greatly affect the stability of the quark matter core and is responsible for the existence of stable hybrid stars.
-One such limit derived from the perturbation of a small compact core is called the Seidov limit~\cite{Seidov:1971}, while there are also several studies on the stability of hybrid stars with a macroscopic quark core (see for example Refs.~\cite{Schertler:2000xq,Alford:2013aca}).
-Moreover, the resulted equation of state of the cold baryon matter will also determine the properties of the hybrid stars (see for example Refs.~\cite{Csaki:2018fls,Ventagli:2024cho}).
-Since the QCD vacuum energy plays a major role in the properties of the phase transition, the content explored in this paper will be useful for future studies of neutron star properties.
+In addition to the stability of quark nugget, the QCD vacuum energy between $(163\,\mbox{MeV})^4$ and $(190\,\mbox{MeV})^4$ is also an important factor in the study of (hybrid) neutron stars, quark stars, and the Cosmological Constant (CC) Problem~\cite{Weinberg:1988cp,Polchinski:2006gy,Donoghue:2016tjk}.
+For a neutron star with a dense enough core, it is expected that the core matter will exist in the form of quarks.
+As the transition from ordinary hadron matter to quark matter in a cold baryon-dense environment is expected to be first-order, the associated vacuum energy will determine the properties of the hybrid stars (see for example Refs.~\cite{Csaki:2018fls,Ventagli:2024cho}).
+Similarly, the existence and properties of quark stars also highly rely on the value of the QCD vacuum energy.
+On the other hand, the CC in the current universe is $(2.25\times 10^{-3}\,\mbox{eV})^4$~\cite{Planck:2018vyg}, which is $(2.0, 3.6)\times 10^{-44}$ of the QCD vacuum energy bounds derived in this study.
+Given that the QCD phase transition is the last known phase transition to modify the vacuum energy, any dynamical solution to the CC problem is likely to be concerned with QCD and possibly the precise value of the QCD vacuum energy.